chiZ-02/Genetic-algorithm-for-Capacitated-Vehicle-Routing-Problem-CVRP-/README.md

 ## Features

-* Solves a vehicle routing problem using a Genetic Algorithm
+* Solves or optimizes a vehicle routing problem using a Genetic Algorithm
 * Supports adjustable number of vehicles
 * Supports vehicle capacity constraints
 * Uses selection, crossover, mutation, and elite strategy